melaninsolar/melanin_click/README.md

 - [ ] Target various macOS versions/ processor platforms
 - [ ] add pruned node feature
 - [ ] Update Lightning neutrino with create wallet and new address feature

+#Contact Us
+If you encounter any issues or have questions please reach out to us on our GitHub Issues page or join our Telegram Group

+#Contribution
+We welcome contributions from the community If you would like to contribute please fork the repository and submit a pull request with your changes For major changes please open an issue to discuss what you would like to change

+Thank you for using Melanin Click Happy mining